hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Non-redundant fraction (NRF)

 The non-redundant fraction of reads is the number of distinct uniquely mapping reads (i.e. after removing duplicates and unmapped) divided by the total number of reads.
 It is a measure of library complexity.
 This value is 0-1, and ideally, we would want to see values close to 1.
 Generally, an NRF of 0.8 and higher indicates acceptable data.
 The ENCODE website also sets out standardized thresholds for this as well and those are summarized in the table below.
 In our plot, we use a green, orange, and red dashed line to represent Ideal, Compliant, and Acceptable NRF cutoffs, respectively.

-Thanks to our nf-core/bcbioR pipeline, our `metrics` object already has this data ready to go.
-However, if you are running a different pipeline, you may need to calculate this statistic yourself.

 <details>
 <summary><b>Click here for the code to compute NRF values from your own data</b></summary>